hoverGecko/timetable/README.md

 # HKU Timetable
-This is an interactive timetable for selecting HKU courses.
+An interactive timetable for selecting HKU courses.